ImWoogy/chm/README.md

 ## Contact

-If you have any questions or suggestions, you can reach us through our Telegram channel or email us at email@example.com (replace with your real email if available).
+If you have any questions or suggestions, you can reach us through our Telegram channel

 ## License